louisquentinjoucla/Machine-learning/README.md

 # Machine-learning

-This repository will regroup all the stuff that I have done in Machine Learning.
+This repository will regroup some notebooks that I have done in machine learning.